mattermost/docs/source/deployment/ldap-group-sync.rst

 AD/LDAP groups that have been linked to Mattermost groups are able to be configured.
 To configure the group, select “Configure”.
 This will open up the Group Configuration page.

-The Group Configuration page displays the group profile, which includes the group name.
+The Group Configuration page displays the group profile which includes the group name.
 This name is automatically mapped from the AD/LDAP group common name attribute and is read-only.

 Add default teams or channels for the group
 --------------------------------------------